Huegoxaga/notes/finance/related-concepts.md

     - Regulating by average cost pricing - monopolist is required to set its price at its average cost
       - This increases the output and decreases price for consumers
       - The monopolist earns zero economic profit as the price just covers the cost of production it just earns a normal profit to cover opportunity costs
-    - Regulating by marginal cost pricing - it forces the monopolies to reduce price to the point where the firms M.S. curve intersects the market demand curve
+    - Regulating by marginal cost pricing - it forces the monopolies to reduce price to the point where the firms `MC` curve intersects the market demand curve
       - The market demand curve this further increases output and reduces price but causes the monopolies to incur an economic loss
       - Because price is below `ATC`, a government subsidy is provided in order to provide the firm with a normal profit and prevent it from leaving the market entirely
 - Market Concentration Measurment - It is done by market regulator, in order to determine whether there is a monopolist in the market who violates any anti-competition laws, The methods are: